alphazolam/EMV-Engine/README.md

 * Click "Save New Defaults" to save the current material settings to JSON.
 Any time a GameObject with the same name is found in the scene, those settings will be applied.
 * Swap Mesh and Material (MDF) files and change textures using drop-down lists
-* Save your changes to a MDF file with [MDF Manager](https://github.com/Silvris/MDF-Manager) by Silvris
+* Save your changes to a MDF file by injection with EMV's RE Engine Resource Editor, or with [MDF Manager](https://github.com/Silvris/MDF-Manager) by Silvris
 * Use "Change Multi" to change properties of multiple connected GameObjects at a time.
 This checks all materials of all a GameObject's children, siblings and parent for materials with names matching the given keywords (separated by spaces), then changes the same material property on those GameObjects if it is found.
 ![Material Manager](https://i.imgur.com/KBJYUQu.png)
 * Saved Materials automatically coloring enemies skin green: